limix/optimix/doc/quick-start.rst

 Single input
 ^^^^^^^^^^^^

-We create a class that inherits from :py:class:`optimix.Function`, define a scalar variable (which we named here as `scale`), and implement the :py:meth:`value` and :py:meth:`derivative_scale` methods.
-Note that the suffix of :meth:`derivative_scale` is due to the name we chosen for the variable.
+We create a class that inherits from :py:class:`optimix.function.Function`, define a scalar variable (which we named here as `scale`), and implement the :py:meth:`optimix.function.Function.value` and :py:meth:`optimix.function.Function.gradient` methods.

 .. doctest::